 While bar graphs are interesting and a good way to visualize data, they have some problems.
 This graph does not allow us to really explore the relationship between temperature and ozone.

 Construct a two-variable line graph of the data you have downloaded.

 Making a Box Plot

 John Tukey has developed which gives greater prominence to the dispersion, the spread of the data.
 This method is known as a boxplot, or a box-and-whisker plot.
 To learn how to construct a boxplot.
 The following is a boxplot of the data represented in the bar graph and in the line graph.

 This research was set up with two hypotheses.
 The null hypothesis, H0, states that events will not change, not differ and alternative hypothesis, H1, states that events will differ from some baseline standard or control conditions.
 This change (dependent variable) predicted by H1 will be due to the occurrence of an experimentally controlled variable (independent variable).

-H0: There is no measurable relationship between the percent lichen coverage and the density and/or diversity of tardigrades living on the lichens.
+H0: There is no measurable relationship between the high temperature of the day and the level of ground-level ozone.

 Using Geographic Information Systems for Analysis